mitkox/aks-edge-utils/hands-on/install/install.md

     ```bash
     (Get-Module AksEdge -ListAvailable).Version
     ```
-Now you are already setup your machine as Linux node. if you also want to add Windows node support to the machine please take below **OPTIONAL** steps:
+Now you are already setup your machine as Linux node.

+**OPTIONAL**: If you also want to add Windows node support to the machine please take below steps:

 1. Download the Windows node files from this [Link](https://aka.ms/aks-edge/windows-node-zip) and extract to a folder
 2. Open Powershell as Administrator and navigate to above folder that contains the Windows node files.